Uncertain future rattles Italy's famed restaurants

 At L'Isola del Pescatore in the Santa Severa beach resort near Rome, up to 40% of the clientele had been foreigners.

-Restaurant owners had harshly criticized preliminary government recommendations that their tables be spaced 4 meters (13 feet) apart, arguing it would decimate the industry.
+Restaurant owners had harshly criticized preliminary government recommendations that their tables be spaced four meters (13 feet) apart, arguing it would decimate the industry.

-“If you want 4 meters, better to keep us closed," warned Lino Enrico Stoppani, president of the FIPE federation of restaurant owners.
-The government eventually relented and agreed to a 1-meter (3-foot) distancing rule, and moved up the original June 1 reopening by two weeks.
+“If you want four meters, better to keep us closed," warned Lino Enrico Stoppani, president of the FIPE federation of restaurant owners.
+The government eventually relented and agreed to a meter (three-foot) distancing rule, and moved up the original June 1 reopening by two weeks.

 Diner Francesco Lapenta joined some colleagues for a lunch at Corsi on Monday, sitting widely spaced apart.
 He read off the menu items from his phone, speaking loudly so his friends could hear.